Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Toy model

-Given their similar behaviour, the toy model provides a tractable means of unravelling the origins of NDC and dephasing enhancement in the full many-body system.
-In \fir{fig5}(a) we plot the energy eigen-spectrum of the toy model.
-By construction we see that it mimics some of the features seen in \fir{fig2}(a) for a single particle number sector of the spinless fermion system.
+Given their similar response, the toy model provides a tractable means of unravelling the origins of NDC and dephasing enhancement in the full many-body system.
+The eigenspectrum of the toy model is plotted in \fir{fig9}(a).
+By construction we see that it mimics some of the features shown in \fir{fig9} for an individual number sector of the spinless fermion system.
 Specifically, there is a high-lying eigenstate $\ket{\Psi_D}$, separated by a gap $O(|\Delta|)$ from a dense band of eigenstates.
-In \fir{fig5}(b) this band of eigenstates are seen to be delocalized over the bulk of the system excluding the boundary configuration $\ket{K}$.
-For a given size $K$ the eigenstate $\ket{\Psi_D}$ has the form $\ket{\Psi_D} \approx \sum_{k=0}^{K-1} |2\Delta|^{-k} \ket{K-k}$, to within $O(|2\Delta|^{-2K})$, as seen in \fir{fig5}(b).
-As $K \rightarrow \infty$ such an exponential wave function is simply the discrete analogue of the well known bound state of a 1D $\delta$-potential.
+In \fir{fig9}(b) the eigenstates of this band are seen to be delocalized over the bulk of the system excluding the boundary configuration $\ket{K}$.
+In contrast, for a given size $K$, the eigenstate $\ket{\Psi_D}$ has the form

+to within $O(|2\Delta|^{-2K})$, as seen in \fir{fig9}(b).
+As $K \rightarrow \infty$ such an exponentially decaying wave function is simply the discrete analogue of the well known bound state of a 1D $\delta$-potential~\cite{griffiths05}.
 Given that the amplitude for the left boundary configuration $\ket{1}$ scales as $|2\Delta|^{1-K}$, we see that $\ket{\Psi_D}$ becomes exponentially close, with increasing $K$, to being a dark state of the driving when $f=1$.